vvalac/wikisearch/README.md

 ### 1. Homebrew
 If you don't have Homebrew, install it from [brew.sh](https://brew.sh).
 It's a one-line command in your terminal.
+Execute the follow-on instructions in your terminal after Homebrew installs to add it to your path.

 ### 2. Python & UV
 WikiSearch uses [UV](https://docs.astral.sh/uv/) to manage Python and dependencies.